FWU-DE/fwu-kc-extensions/README.md

 Authenticator required to fetch the license associated with the user from license connect For more details please check [here](./license-connect-authenticator/README.md).

+### ACR values Authenticator

+Authenticator required to append the acr_values to the request which is sent to the IDP For more details please check [here](./acr-values-authenticator/README.md).

 ## Contributing

 To learn more about how you can contribute to this project, check out [`CONTRIBUTING.md`](CONTRIBUTING.md).